Gene regulation, phenotypic memory, and selection in fluctuating environments

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Gene regulatory networks enable bacteria to sense and respond in fluctuating environments and to control gene expression levels in constant conditions.
-Despite substantial advances in understanding their molecular biology, the evolutionary conditions that select for and maintain gene regulatory networks have remained elusive.
-Here, we investigate the evolutionary costs and benefits of gene regulation under metabolic fluctuations, and identify distinct fluctuating environments that select for or against gene regulation.
-Using barcode sequencing to track strain frequencies over time, we compete strains with perturbed expression dynamics to assess the strength of selection on gene expression levels.
-We reveal that expression levels can be shaped to enhance phenotypic memory of past environmental states, reducing the impact of lag phases on long-term population growth.
+Gene regulatory networks coordinate how microorganisms respond to environmental changes, and their proper functioning is critical for microbial survival and adaptation [1, 2].
+While evolution of gene regulation has been extensively studied by comparative functional genomics [3, 4], the role of fluctuating environments in selecting for, shaping, and maintaining gene regulatory networks has not been elucidated.
+Laboratory evolution experiments find that under metabolic fluctuations, regulation of metabolic genes is often lost, leading to their constitutive expression [5–8].
+To identify general properties of fluctuating environments that tune expression levels and select for gene regulation, we quantify the impact of regulation on fitness in strains with perturbed gene expression dynamics under metabolic fluctuations.
+We reveal that expression levels can be shaped by selection to enhance phenotypic memory of past environmental states, reducing the impact of gene induction lags on long-term population growth.
+By quantifying growth dynamics in a wide range of metabolic fluctuations, we identify catabolite symport flux as a key determinant of selection for gene regulation.
 By independently perturbing the ability to sense the environment and the control of expression levels, we discover sign epistasis between sensing and control in a gene regulatory network, and identify its molecular underpinnings.
-Due to this epistatic interaction, maintenance of sensing in gene regulation enhances the ability of evolution to tune gene expression in a fluctuating environment.
+Due to this epistatic interaction, maintenance of sensing enhances the ability of evolution to tune gene expression levels in a fluctuating environment.
 Our work establishes a new basis for understanding how gene regulatory networks evolve in fluctuating environments.